May 12, 2020

 As seen in British Dairying – March 2020

-Four years ago, a Devon business made the decision to move to autumn calving and continues to refine their system with an emphasis on quality forage.
+Four years ago, a Devon dairy farm made the decision to move to autumn block calving and continues to refine their system with an emphasis on quality silage.

 The farm is home to a herd of 350 Holstein cows which until four years ago were all year-round calving, but now calve in an autumn block, starting at the beginning of August and all cows will calve by the end of December.